In partnership with Bobbie.

 Enfamil’s main focus is on quality assurance – each of its infant products undergoes extensive quality and safety checks throughout the manufacturing process, and a representative number of samples from every batch are tested to ensure quality standards are met.
 It’s the brand’s main selling point in terms of ethics which is, of course, crucial and valuable to any parent.
 Beyond that, the brand doesn’t offer much information on its values.

 Final Verdict: Bobbie

 It’s important to note two things: first, that a fed baby is always most important.
 Second, that choosing a formula is a personal decision and can vary based on personal needs.
 With that being said, I prefer my tried-and-true Bobbie over Enfamil for a few key reasons: it’s important to me to choose an organic formula that’s modeled after breast milk, I love how transparent Bobbie is in terms of both ingredients and sourcing, and, I love the mission and ethos of the brand.

-While Bobbie doesn’t offer as many options as Enfamil, I personally see that as an upside – I feel confident that the brand’s one formula was created with such intention and integrity that I don’t need a huge array to decide between.
-However, if your little one struggles with digestion, a gentle Enfamil formula may be a preferred option.
-Both are great options, and I hope at least one leads to happy feeding for your baby!
+While Bobbie has two varieties, versus more from Enfamil, I personally see that as an upside – I feel confident that the brand’s organic formulas were created with such intention and integrity that I don’t need a huge array to decide between.
+If your little one struggles with digestion, a gentle formula may be a preferred option.
+Both brands are great options, and I hope at least one leads to happy feeding for your baby!